Queen and pawn versus queen endgame: History

-Before about 1940 all that was known about this endgame was based on some superficial analysis of a few positions from the time of Philidor (1726–95).
-Analysts gradually started to analyze the endgame.
-The endgame occurred in a 1944 game between Botvinnik and Ravinsky (below) and much analysis followed.
-Paul Keres published a large amount of analysis in 1947–49.
-This analysis was put to the test in the 1954 game between Botvinnik and Minev (below).
+Before about 1940, all that was known about this endgame was based on analysis of a few positions from the time of Philidor (1726–95).
+Theorists and players gradually started to analyze the endgame.

+The endgame occurred in a 1944 game between Botvinnik and Ravinsky (moves given below) and much analysis followed.
+Paul Keres published an extensive analysis in 1947–49, which was put to the test in the 1954 game between Botvinnik and Minev (below).
 Minev followed the suggestions of Keres and lost – revealing major flaws in the analysis.
-In 1955, Shakhmaty v SSSR started a competition for the best analysis of this endgame.
-Several theorists had contributed useful analysis by the time the competition ended in 1959.
-Early analysts thought that the ending was almost always drawn with a knight pawn, but Yuri Averbakh questioned that in the 1950s.
+In 1955, Shakhmaty v SSSR launched a competition for the best analysis of this endgame.
+Several theorists had contributed useful analysis by the time the competition ended four years later, in 1959.
+Early analysts believed that the ending was almost always drawn with a knight pawn, but Yuri Averbakh questioned that in the 1950s.
 Averbakh, working with previous analysis, published his extensive analysis in 1962.